 Join us in Waco, Texas on Sunday, May 6, 2018 for our inaugural Silo District Marathon.
 This event has a race for everyone: a full marathon, a *half marathon and a 5K.
 This will be Chip’s very first marathon to run—actually, it will be his very first race ever to run!
 He wants you to join him on this journey by choosing a race that challenges you.
 Keep reading, & check out our FAQ section to learn more about the race.

 This past fall, Chip and Joanna were in New York City when they happened to meet Gabriele Grunewald (Gabe for short), in Central Park.
 Gabe is a professional mid-distance runner who’s been fighting a rare cancer since 2009.
 Watching Gabe run this metaphorical race she didn’t choose (battling cancer) with such grace inspired Chip to jump in and get involved in her story.
 While running a marathon is nothing compared to fighting cancer, it hopefully serves as a fitting symbol to facing our fears head on, whatever they may be, and taking on challenges that seem larger than us with faith and hope.
 Gabe’s story left such a mark on Chip that he quickly moved past his goal of running a marathon to actually hosting one here in Waco.
-In doing so, we will be able to donate 100% of the profits from the race to the Brave Like Gabe Foundation in order to further the much-needed research on rare cancers, which make up 50% of all cancer diagnoses.
+In doing so, we will be able to donate 100% of the profits from the race to the Brave Like Gabe Foundation in order to further the much-needed research on rare cancers (which make up 25% of all cancer diagnoses).
 It is our honor to come alongside Gabe and others with similar diagnoses to find answers, solutions and, ultimately, cures.
 We hope you’ll choose to join us and be a part as well!
 To learn more, click here and read Chip's blog post about the marathon.

 When is the Silo District Marathon?